DenchiSoft/VTubeStudio/Events/README.md

 ```

-## Model Outline Changed
+## Model Outline changed

 An event that is triggered at a constant 15 FPS and sends subscribed plugins the model outline.
 Specifically, it sends an approximated convex polygon based on the bounding-box center points of all ArtMeshes in the model.
+If no model is loaded, the event isn't sent.

 This makes it possible for plugins to track the model extents within the window somewhat accurately.